-During WWDC 2020, Apple announced Spatial Audio support for the AirPods Pro, which is the company’s take on surround sound and 3D audio.
-The technology combines software and hardware accelerometers with in the AirPods Pro to place sound cues around the listener, effectively placing the listener smack dab in the center of the action.
-Apple posits Spatial Audio will be compatible with 5.1 and 5.7 encoded videos along with Dolby Atmos.
-We’re not yet sure how effective this processing is, but we’ll know more once iOS14 is released.
+During WWDC 2020, Apple announced Spatial Audio support for the AirPods Pro.
+This is the company’s take on surround sound and 3D audio.
+The technology combines software and hardware accelerometers within the AirPods Pro to place sound cues around the listener, effectively placing the listener smack dab in the center of the action.
+Apple posits Spatial Audio will be compatible with 5.1 and 7.1 surround sound encoded videos along with Dolby Atmos.
+This means that you should be able to simulate surround sound content with just the AirPods.

 How do Apple AirPods Pro sound?